georgepaterson/coding-conventions/README.md

 ### Constructors

 A constructor is a function designed to initialise an object with predefined properties using the new operator.
-Constructor functions use Pascal case where the first character is capitalised.
+Constructor functions use Pascalase where the first character is capitalised.

 The example identifier uses the predefined Object constructor.

 	var example = new Object();

 An Audio function is designed as a constructor.
-The audio identifier is then initialised with the Audio constructor setting the volume property.
+The audio identifier is then initialised with the Audio constructor, this sets the volume property on audio.

 	function Audio() {
 		this.volume = function() {};